 Being accused of a crime is an incredibly stressful time for the defendant and their loved ones.
 If you’re dealing with criminal matters, you might be wondering – how can you afford to pay bail?
-And do you get any money back from a bail bondsman?
-To help, we answer these questions and more below.
+And, do you get any money back from a bail bondsman?

 What Is Bail?

-For starters, let’s make sure it’s clear what we mean when we talk about “bail”.
+For starters, let’s make sure it’s clear what we mean when we talk about “bail.”
 What is it, anyway?

-Well, if someone is accused of a crime, the courts will often allow the defendant to leave jail on the condition that they show up for future court dates.
-A judge may release someone on their “own recognizance” (OR) which means they don’t pay for release, but on other occasions, the judge won’t allow the defendant to leave custody until they post a sum known as bail.
+A judge may release someone on their “own recognizance” (OR) which means they don’t pay for release.
+But, on other occasions, the judge won’t allow the defendant to leave custody until they post a sum known as bail.

 In certain serious cases, bail might not be an option, but in most cases, bail is available.